John Waters: Move toward the mainstream

 Waters's 1981 film Polyester starred Divine opposite former teen idol Tab Hunter.
 It was the first time that Waters was not the primary camera operator for his own work, as he had started collaborating with local film student David Insley.
 Since then, his films have become less controversial and more mainstream, although works such as Hairspray, Cry-Baby, Serial Mom, Pecker and Cecil B. Demented still retain his trademark inventiveness.
-Hairspray, the last film he produced, became a hit Broadway musical that swept the 2003 Tony Awards; and a film adaptation of the Broadway musical was released in theaters on July 20, 2007 to positive reviews and commercial success.
+Hairspray became a hit Broadway musical that swept the 2003 Tony Awards; and a film adaptation of the Broadway musical was released in theaters on July 20, 2007, to positive reviews and commercial success.
 Cry-Baby, itself a musical, also became a Broadway musical.

 In 2004, the NC-17-rated A Dirty Shame marked a return to Waters' earlier, more controversial work of the 1970s.
-Currently, it is the most recent film he directed.
+Having received mixed reviews and bombing at the box-office, it is his last film so far.
 In 2007, Waters became the host ("The Groom Reaper") of 'Til Death Do Us Part, a program on America's Court TV network.
 In 2008, he planned to make a children's Christmas film, Fruitcake starring Johnny Knoxville and Parker Posey.
 Filming was set for November 2008, but the project was shelved in January 2009.

+Waters has been open about financing problems for his movies.
 In 2010, Waters told the Chicago Tribune that "Independent films that cost $5 million are very hard to get made.
 I sold the idea, got a development deal, got paid a great salary to write it—and now the company is no longer around, which is the case with many independent film companies these days."
+In 2017, he stated that "they all want you to make a movie for under a million dollars, which I don’t want to.
+I don’t want to be a faux radical film-maker at 70.
+I did that.
+I don’t need to do it again."

 In October 2022, it was announced that Waters will adapt his novel, Liarmouth, into a film.
-Village Roadshow Pictures will produce, and Waters will write and direct.
+Village Roadshow Pictures was set to produce, with Waters writing and directing.
+However, in November 2024, it was reported that the film was "no longer happening".

 Waters has often created characters with alliterated names for his films, such as Corny Collins, Cuddles Kovinsky, Donald and Donna Dasher, Dawn Davenport, Fat Fuck Frank, Francine Fishpaw, Link Larkin, Motormouth Maybelle, Mole McHenry, Penny and Prudy Pingleton, Ramona Ricketts, Sandy Sandstone, Sylvia Stickles, Todd Tomorrow, Tracy Turnblad, Ursula Udders, Wade Walker and Wanda Woodward.

+On September 18, 2023, Waters was honored with a star on the Hollywood Walk of Fame.
+Dreamlanders Ricki Lake and Mink Stole were among the guest speakers.